-Danica Maier is an American born artist and academic currently living and working in Lincolnshire.
-Her practice focuses on the unrepeating repeat, material processes, transposition, conflating expectations, and how an audience looks/listens; as well as the dialogical nature of collaborative projects that foster independent artworks alongside wider group outcomes.
-Maier’s work uses site-specific installations, drawing, and objects to explore expectations, while using subtle slippages to transgress propriety.
-Recent exhibition and live events includes: Score: Mechanical Asynchronicity, The Space at Nottingham Contemporary, (with Martin Scheuregger), Nottingham; Associated Thoughts on Line, as part of the Convocation: On Expanded Language-Based Practices within the Research Pavilion at the 58th Venice Biennale; re-turning, AirSpace Gallery, Stoke-on-Trent; Bummock: Tennyson Research Centre at the Collection Museum, Lincoln.
-Maier is also an Associate Professor in Fine Art at Nottingham Trent University, where she supervises Phd candidates.
+Danica Maier is an American born artist and academic currently living and working between Nottingham, Lincolnshire and beyond.
+Her practice focuses on the unrepeating repeat, material processes, transposition, conflating expectations, and how an audience looks/listens; as well as the dialogical nature of collaborative projects that foster independent artwork alongside wider group outcomes.
+Maier’s work uses drawing, site-specific installations, and objects to explore expectations while using subtle slippages to transgress propriety.